muhamaddarulhadi/RazorPage/README.md

         dotnet new webapp -o RazorPage

 4. "RazorPage" is the projects name.
+The name is depends on you.
 5. After you finish create the project, you can type this commands on terminal to start code :

         code RazorPage